TritonDataCenter/triton-go/README.md

 To construct a Signer, use the `New*` range of methods in the `authentication` package.
 In the case of `authentication.NewSSHAgentSigner`, the parameters are the fingerprint of the key with which to sign, and the account name (normally stored in the `SDC_ACCOUNT` environment variable).
+There is also support for passing in a username, this will allow you to use an account other than the main Triton account.
 For example:

 ```
 const fingerprint := "a4:c6:f3:75:80:27:e0:03:a9:98:79:ef:c5:0a:06:11"
-sshKeySigner, err := authentication.NewSSHAgentSigner(fingerprint, "AccountName")
+sshKeySigner, err := authentication.NewSSHAgentSigner(fingerprint, "AccountName", "UserName")
 if err != nil {
     log.Fatalf("NewSSHAgentSigner: %s", err)
 }